-The western-themed Joshua Tree Saloon is a great spot to unwind over drinks or dinner.
-On Saturdays, the Saloon features live music and a fully stocked bar with a wide variety of cocktails and beers on tap.
+The western-themed Joshua Tree Saloon is great for unwinding over drinks or dinner.
+On Saturdays, the Saloon features live music and a fully stocked bar with various cocktails and beers on tap.
 You can have some light fare or watch a game while sipping on your favorite beverage at this pet-friendly establishment.

-If you’ve been out all day photographing huge boulders, you’re going to be starving when you get home, therefore the menu is chock full of burgers, sandwiches, and large plates of meat.
+If you’ve been out all day photographing huge boulders, you’ll be starving when you get home, therefore the menu is chock full of burgers, sandwiches, and large plates of meat.
 On Sundays, there’s a boozy brunch and live music every night!